 The sisters walked away from International Gymnix with a total of seven medals, a huge feat at this competition that featured 40 other competitors from around the globe.
 Victoria defeated her biggest competition, 2014 Worlds teammate Isabela Onyshko, by several tenths and Rose topped Russian junior Natalia Kapitonova by nearly a point.

-Victoria won the Challenge title with a score of 54.625 in her first all-around competition back since World Championships qualification while Rose, who competed as part of the Canadian team for the Junior Cup team final, had the highest all-around score of 56.1 in her division.
+The older Woo won the Challenge title with a score of 54.625 in her first all-around competition back since World Championships qualification while her younger sister, who competed as part of the Canadian team for the Junior Cup team final, had the highest all-around score of 56.1 in her division.
 In addition, Victoria picked up the bronze apparatus final medals on bars and floor while Rose added three more golds, first in the team final alongside Shallon Olsen, Megan Roberts, and Ana Padurariu, and then on beam and floor during event finals.

 Rose is most excellent on floor, where she opens with a big double arabian, can stick her triple full (it’s seriously one of the best I’ve seen all season, especially after watching Russian Championships), and finishes with a double tuck.
 But she’s truly good everywhere, and it’s a shame she’s not a senior…she’d be an easy choice for Worlds, especially with how consistent she is.